lukesdm/geoportfolio/surface-runoff/index.md

-The land can be zoned accordingly.
-The map shows.

 ### Q: *What are some of the limitations of this model?*
 * No groundwater
 * No slope, land cover
 * The larger the area, the less reliable (uniform rainfall)

-## Method

-The main steps involved in creating this type of flow model are:
-1. Preprocess the DEM by sink-filling.
-2. Generate a flow accumulation surface.
-3. Create a channel network and basins.
-4. Calculate the upslope distance from pour point surface.

-A [hydrology QGIS tutorial][QGIS_Hydro] that covers most of these steps was found, and followed.
-Please see that guide for details on steps 1 to 3.
-It wasn't straight-forward due to version differences and specifics of the input data (see [Tips](#Tips)).

-The D8 downslope accumulator algorithm was used throughout.

 ### DEM selection
 Salzburg has freely available digital terrain models (DTMs) of the entire state down to 1m resolution.
 Initially a DTM of 5m meters was chosen.
 However, this seemed to be *too* fine - the  tools model channels as single-cell-width (raster) and lines (vector), and in reality the streams in the study area were wider than this.